The importance and power of place

 Each Place Alliance will have a group of key decision-makers, from health, care and local organisations, the public and patients.
 This will ensure the plans reflect the views of local people.

-A ‘Place Board’ will set the framework for the Place Alliances.
+A ‘Place Board’ will set/sets the framework for the Place Alliances.
 The Board will be responsible for using the available resources to make sure there are equitable services for people living and working in the city and county.

 All Place Alliances will focus on supporting people to stay well for longer through a consistent set of work areas which include frailty, falls, care homes and supporting people to die well